-Rannoch Daly (Chairman), Gerald Tait (Secretary), Gordon Thompson, Bill McGill, Kay Slater, Ian Howard, John Banks, Iain Butcher, Alun Peate, John Dixon and Beth Tweddle.
+Rannoch Daly (Chairman), Gerald Tait (Secretary), Gordon Thompson, Bill McGill, Kay Slater, Ian Howard, John Banks, Iain Butcher, John Dixon and Beth Tweddle.

 To find out more and to get involved, either download one of our Membership application forms or contact the Centre.

-We employ three people and they are the face of the Centre, both Marley and Adrian are around on a daily basis to meet users and deal with any day to day issues.
+We employ three people and they are the face of the Centre, both Anu and Adrian are around on a daily basis to meet users and deal with any day to day issues.

 Adrian Price, Community Centre Caretaker

 When we mention projects in the community, what’s going on?

 1) Community Energy Switch – for houses, as part of a group of UK local authorities and trusts, three times a year putting pressure on energy suppliers.
 The average savings per year have been £234 and since 2015 energy savings for households approaches around £40k per annum.
 Timescales: on-going.
 Please visit the ‘Energy Switch’ page for full information.